gerstrong/Commander-Genius/readme.txt

 - Savestyle like in Commander Keen Galaxy Series (No more old nasty numbering slots!)
 - gamepad support (for using your input devices as you want)
 - built in patch system for mods (WIP)
-- better logics like keystacking
+- better logics like keycards-stacking.
+Keen can collect multiple keycards.
+(Good for mods)

 and much more!